 At the end of each prototyping phase, we’d have enough sketch prototypes to begin finding generalizable patterns and rules.
 I’d then put together little interactive diagrams to help capture and distill what we learned.

-This project was one of many MR explorations going on at the time – you can read more over on the New York Times R&D site.
+This project was one of many similar explorations going on at the time – you can read more over on the New York Times R&D site.